XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 This global stablecoin race was sparked by legislative pushes in the world's two largest economies, China and the United States.

-Last month, spurred by sustained calls from President Trump, the U.S. Senate passed the GENIUS Act (*2025 U.S. Stablecoin Guidance and Innovation Act*) with a vote of 68-30.

-Just days earlier, Hong Kong enacted the world's first full-spectrum regulatory framework for fiat-backed stablecoins, via its newly passed Stablecoin Bill.
+Last month, spurred by sustained calls from President Trump, the U.S. Senate passed the GENIUS Act (*”2025 U.S. Stablecoin Guidance and Innovation Act“*) with a vote of 68-30.
+Just days before that, Hong Kong enacted the world's first full-spectrum regulatory framework for fiat-backed stablecoins, via its newly passed Stablecoin Bill.

 Countries including the U.K., Singapore, Japan, South Korea, Australia, and India also announced plans to introduce similar legislation, signaling an accelerated wave of institutional adoption worldwide.